 My particular interest is in mindfulness practice and the connections between the practice of mindfulness and psychotherapy.
 Because being more present to our experience in the here and now supports greater awareness and connection.

-I have been working with BTC since 2014 as a psychodynamic psychotherapist.
 I graduated with my master’s degree from Brighton University, I am a registered member of UKCP and I am fully insured with Balens.
 My undergraduate degree was a Bachelor of Science in Psychology, and I also have some training in CBT.
 In addition, I have worked as a counsellor with young adults and children for the YMCA from 2014-2020.
 I can offer sessions face to face (preferred) or via online.

 I believe that a great cause of suffering can stem from a sense that we are stuck in our lives and within ourselves.
 Fostering a belief that change is possible by nurturing a sense of curiosity and compassion towards ourselves in therapy can be a great release.
 Changes and shifts come from the willingness of both of us to work through your own unique personal landscape within a containing, safe space and being led by your unconscious.
 Childhood always has relevance in relation to the current difficulties and frustrations we are facing in the present.
 For me, a large part of the therapeutic process is living with the reality that we cannot airbrush away aspects of our lives.
 We can, perhaps, instead learn to live with ourselves which, eventually, may lead to a much more comfortable existence.